As a solar-powered electricity provider, Chariot Energy often hears all sorts of claims and questions about solar energy:

 |Lessens the strain on the electric grid||Requires rare earth metals|

 Whether you know it or not, generating electricity produces a lot of carbon emissions.
-In the U.S. alone, electricity generation from fossil fuels accounts for 28% of all greenhouse gas emissions, including carbon dioxide, methane, nitrous oxide and fluorinated gases.1 Known as “brown power,” this coal- and natural gas-powered electricity enters the grid to provide your home with electricity.
+In the United States, electricity generation from fossil fuels accounts for 25% of all greenhouse gas emissions, including carbon dioxide, methane, nitrous oxide and fluorinated gases.1 Known as “brown power,” this coal- and natural gas-powered electricity enters the grid to provide your home with electricity.

 Solar energy systems carve out a giant slice of the greenhouse gas emissions pie and replace it with clean energy.
-Photovoltaic technologies (solar panels) like we use at Chariot and concentrating solar power (CSP) plants both produce this clean energy.
-Those systems produce no emissions and no pollution when creating electricity.
+Photovoltaic technologies (solar panels) like we use at Chariot and concentrating solar power (CSP) plants both produce this clean energy, making them the two most environmentally friendly energy sources we have today.
 Thus, when you power your home with solar energy, you’re reducing your entire household’s carbon footprint and overall environmental impact.

-As of Sept.
-2019, the U.S. had 69.1 GW of solar generation capacity online.
-That’s enough to power 13.1 million American homes.2 In terms of emissions, the number of carbon emissions the U.S. solar energy reduces is equal to the amount of carbon stored in 1.3 billion trees.3 That’s 1,300,000,000 trees.
-A lot of zeros, if we do say so ourselves.
+At the end of 2020, the U.S. had 97.7 GWdc of solar generation capacity online, having installed more than 19 gigawatts (GWdc) just in the past year.
+That’s enough to power nearly 18 million American homes.2 In terms of emissions, the number of carbon emissions the U.S. solar energy reduces is equal to the amount of carbon stored in 2 billion trees.3

-Yes, installing solar panels on your home is a significant investment.
-However, because solar energy is essentially free, the system will pay for itself and save you money on your electricity bill for decades!
+While the cost of solar panel systems are declining, installing solar panels is still a significant investment.
+However, because solar energy is essentially free, the system will pay for itself and save you money on your electricity bill for literal decades!
 This savings is in the form of a significantly lower or no electricity bill at all.

-In approximately 7.5 years after installation, your solar panel system will have completely paid for itself by providing free electricity to your home.4 After that, you’ll begin to earn money by simply doing nothing other than having solar panels.
-And these solar power systems often last decades — around 25 to 30 years, on average.5
+In approximately 8 years after installation, your solar panel system will have completely paid for itself by providing free electricity to your home.4 After that, you’ll begin to earn money by simply doing nothing other than having solar panels.
+And these solar cells often last decades — around 25 to 30 years, on average.5

 In 2006, Congress enacted the Energy Policy Act, which created the Solar Investment Tax Credit.
 Known as the ITC, this very subsidy gave rise to the massive solar industry you see today.
 Since the ITC was passed, the U.S. solar industry has grown by more than 10,000%, hundreds of thousands of jobs have been created, and billions of dollars have been injected into the economy.6 All because of a tax rebate!

-The ITC hacks 30% off the taxes of any solar installation, from a small-scale rooftop array to a large-scale utility solar farm that powers thousands of homes.
-However, the credit’s value will begin to gradually decrease after 2019, and by 2022, ITC credits will only available for utility-scale solar projects.
+In 2019, the tax credit was 30%, and like wind credits, the government has plans to wind the tax credit down.
+However, it has been extended by two years since 2019 for residential customers.
+Today, the ITC is 26% off the taxes of any solar installation, from a small-scale rooftop array to a large-scale utility solar farm that powers thousands of homes.
+By 2024, ITC credit will only be available for utility-scale solar projects.

 There’s no need to worry right now.
-You can still take advantage of this money-saving opportunity by investing in a home solar system that will pay for itself in a few years — or take advantage of the credits by switching to a solar electricity plan.
+You can still take advantage of this money-saving opportunity by investing in a home solar system that will pay for itself in a few years — or take advantage of the credits right now and switch to a solar electricity plan.